-Citizenship of India: Constitutional Provisions
+Citizenship Act of 1955: Provisions and Amendments

 The term citizenship refers to the enjoyment of full membership of any community or state in which a citizen; enjoys civil and political rights.
 It can be defined as a legal relationship of an individual with a particular state which is expressed by pledging his loyalty towards state and by carrying out duties like paying taxes, serving in the army during need, respecting national principles and values etc.

 The Constituent Assembly incorporated a generalized provision through Article 11 for the Parliament to regulate the citizenship by law.
 However, when it adopted the Constitution it brought into force Part 2 of Constitution for Citizenship with Articles 5-11 dealing with it which states as follows: